LLNL/llnl.github.io/about/faq.md

 1. Include meaningful metadata (description and topic tags) in your repository.
 Example: [Spack](https://github.com/spack/spack) lists several topic tags below a one-sentence description.

-    * Start with our [list](https://github.com/LLNL/llnl.github.io/blob/main/README.md) of recommended, standardized topics.
+    * Start with our list of recommended, standardized topics, which are listed under the question *How do I change how a specific repo appears in the catalog?* in our [Contributing Guidelines](/about/contribute).

     * See helpful hints on [GitHub's topic help page](https://help.github.com/articles/about-topics/).
 Add tags relevant to your project's programming language, platforms, and more (e.g., Python, HPC, Linux).